 If you’re into sailboarding, some of the world’s best windsurfing conditions can be found on the waterways of Washington State Parks.
 The scenic Columbia River Gorge has more than a half-dozen state parks located along it where you’ll find ideal sailboarding conditions.
-Doug’s Beach is rated for advanced windsurfers, but nearby Columbia Hills has the perfect combination of calm water and high winds for beginners.
+Doug’s Beach is rated for advanced windsurfers.
+Nearby Columbia Hills has the perfect combination of calm water and high winds for beginners.

 Many of the lakes in Washington’s State Parks are regularly stocked with Rainbow Trout, Cutthroat Trout and Kokanee Trout.
 Cascade Lake at Moran State Park is one such place and has become a really popular fishing destination (it’s an awesome place to camp out too)!

 If you’re after salmon or trout, plan on fishing at Seaquest State Park, nicely nestled under Mount St. Helens.
 If you’re looking for Largemouth Bass, you can reel them in at Curlew Lake in the Okanogan Highlands.
 Or at Triton Cove on the Hood Canal, where you can also catch offshore salmon, red snapper, and cod.